 In times of crisis, fear, and quarantine, we need to guide our children to use their imagination and learning through fun.

-We have over-burdened our children with swimming classes, football practice, hockey practice, band practice, chess class, tutoring classes and so much more.
+We have overburdened our children with swimming classes, football practice, hockey practice, band practice, chess class, tutoring classes and so much more.
 While many of us are “lucky” enough to be able to provide these extracurricular activities to our children, unconsciously, we have created a huge problem.
 The problem that our children no longer have the imagination to entertain themselves, to use their imagination, their ideas and be resourceful.
-How can we steer our children towards efficient learning activities online while they are not at school?
+How can we steer our children toward efficient learning activities online while they are not at school?

 Learning efficiently for fun through patterns.

 Discovering a Pattern: One of the fundamental outcomes behind the Cognitive Load Theory and CompuSage’s BatterUp math game for primary students is discovering a pattern.
 When students discover the patterns behind the numbers they can proudly own that accomplishment.